Jiajun-Deng/state-machine-panel/README.md

    * Install

-      Install the panel by unzipping the .zip file and put the whole directory (aftmi-grafanaplugin-statemachinepanel) underneath the plugins directory for Grafana.
+      Install the panel by unzipping the .zip file and put the whole directory (*-grafanaplugin-statemachinepanel) underneath the plugins directory for Grafana.
 Typically, it’s `/usr/var/lib/grafana/plugins`.

       You will need to install and setup the AIM connector datasource plugin.